Braffolk/FBorder-Addon/README.md

 # Ideas for improvement
 I'm looking for alternative ideas on how to make it more readable and visually appealing.
 If you have any ideas, drop them down here: https://github.com/Braffolk/FBorder-Addon/issues

+If you want to contribute, feel free to open a PR.
+If you found a bug, report it in issues.

+# Planned features
+- configurable server performance settings
+- configurable relation colours
+- server remembering whether the player wanted to have visualisations on